 Excursion Advice for Families

-We love to cruise just to be on a particular ship, but itinerary and excursions are also important.
-Not all cruise lines offer the same excursions in the same destinations.
-You might want to consider that before deciding on your cruise.
-Of course, once you settle on where you are going, the fun is deciding what you are going to do when you are there!
+We often cruise just for a particular ship, but itinerary and excursions are also important.
+Not all cruise lines offer the same excursions in the same destinations and you'll want to consider that before deciding on your cruise.
+Of course, once you settle on where you are going, the fun is deciding what to do when you get there!

 Choosing The Best Cruise Excursions For Your Family